 World Vision's Response

 World Vision continues responding to the protracted crisis in and around Syria.
-In 2020, our work has reached over 3.2 million people.
+In 2022, our work has reached over 1.9 million people, nearly half of them are children.
 Our response work includes the following sectors:

 - Education and child protection: Support children who have missed out on education to acquire knowledge and life skills to return to formal schools; offer sports, recreational activities and learning opportunities to children living in refugee camps; work with schools, parents and leaders to promote child protection; provide early childhood education and psychosocial support

-- Food, cash and livelihood: Provide cash allowance, food vouchers and food commodities to families in need; provide food for children attending formal schools in refugee camps; support young and unemployed people to increase their resilience by providing training on job skills; recruit incentive-based volunteers to collect, sort and recycle garbage in refugee camps
+- Food, cash and livelihood: Provide cash allowance, food vouchers and food commodities to families in need; support young and unemployed people to increase their resilience by providing training on job skills; support families on small business development; recruit incentive-based volunteers to collect, sort and recycle garbage in refugee camps

 - Water, sanitation and hygiene (WASH): Distribute hygiene kits and encourage families to maintain personal hygiene to reduce risk of diseases; provide drainage, infrastructure and water-trucking in refugee camps